Information about Esmolol

-Esmolol is used in the treatment of angina, arrhythmias, heart attack and increased blood pressure .
+Esmolol is used in the treatment of chest pain (angina), arrhythmias, heart attack and hypertension.

 Esmolol blocks the action of certain chemical messengers on the heart and blood vessels.
 This effect reduces heartbeat, blood pressure, and strain on the heart following a heart attack.